AI coding agents have outgrown the chat box.

 Jules can plan.
 Jules can write.
 Jules can report progress.
 This Flutter client gives that work a place to live.

-And that is where agent engineering starts to feel less like a trick and more like a serious toolchain.
+That is when agent engineering stops feeling like a trick and starts feeling like a serious toolchain.